adamedx/autographps/README.md

 After you respond to authentication prompts from `Connect-Graph` cmdlet, `GetGraphItem` returns a PowerShell object representing MS Graph's view of the `me` entity, i.e. the entity that represents your user object.
 The output will be as described in an earlier section.

-Since `Connect-Graph` establishes a logical "session," you can continue to execute commands without being asked to re-authenticate, e.g.
+Since `Connect-Graph` establishes a logical "session," you can continue to execute cmdlets without being asked to re-authenticate, e.g.

 ```powershell
 PS> get-graphitem organization